endurance21/endurance21/README.md

 ```
 # Project 3
   - breif : Ever felt you filled a long form and due to some reason( tab exit or power cut) , all your writting went off , feel so annoying, though many websites have implemented the feature of autosave of forms, but we cannot confront it with every new website we visit and fill long forms to autosave the data in localStorage or so, we should be ensured this at own end , i am finding some solution to this problem
-  - status : new, seeking suggestion for existing solutions
+  - status : typio chrome extension (existing solution) , can we make it more good ?
   - progress : NIL
   - use-cases :  to save form data as safety measure to ensure we dont end up writing the same form many times if power cut occurs or so.
 ```